-Alhemo (concizumab injection) is indicated for the treatment of adolescent and adult patients (12 years of age or older) with hemophilia B (congenital factor IX [FIX] deficiency) who have FIX inhibitors and require routine prophylaxis to prevent or reduce the frequency of bleeding episodes.
+Alhemo (concizumab injection) is indicated for the treatment of adolescent and adult patients (12 years of age or older) with hemophilia A (congenital factor VIII [FVIII] deficiency) who have FVIII inhibitors or hemophilia B (congenital factor IX [FIX] deficiency) who have FIX inhibitors and require routine prophylaxis to prevent or reduce the frequency of bleeding episodes.

-There is limited clinical experience of Alhemo use in patients known to have mild or moderate hemophilia B (FIX activity > 2%).
+There is limited clinical experience of Alhemo use in patients known to have mild or moderate hemophilia.